 If you take things easy, the entry-level e-tron Sportback should have a range of around 188 miles.
 The mid-range 55 model should do 241miles, and the S model should do 226miles.
 All of these are significantly less than the 292 miles Jaguar claims for its I-Pace.

-All versions can be charged from empty to 80% in around half an hour, but while the top two can be hooked up to a faster 150kW charger, the 50 model can be hooked up to a 120kW charger only.
+All versions can be charged from empty to 80% in around half an hour, but while the top two can be hooked up to a faster 150kW charger, the 50 model can only charge at a maximum of 120kW.

-You’ll want to take a relaxed approach, because the big Audi is an extremely quiet car to whisper around in.
+You’ll want to take a relaxed approach on the road, because the big Audi is an extremely quiet car to whisper around in.
 There’s almost no drivetrain noise, and the air suspension goes about the business of keeping you isolated from the road very quietly indeed.

 The e-tron Sportback is light and easy to manoeuvre, and the view out of the front or rear is fairly uncompromised.
 Of course, there’s a camera system to help you see behind when parking anyway.